yongminyan/html5-cloud-storage-direct-uploader/README.md

 html5-cloud-storage-direct-uploade
 ===================================

-This a personal project where I intended to integrate different cloud storage services into one place.
+This is a personal project where I intended to integrate different cloud storage services into one place.
 Further more, it supports directly uploading data from the browser side into those cloud storage server to reduce the burden on the application server side (e.g., your website).
 Yet you are still able to keep track of those uploaded files for later useage (e.g., user A might want to retrieve file B sometime later).

 ## Overview
 As already mentioned, there are actually three main features for this project: